-In addition, we asked the investment provider why data gaps remain and what steps they're taking to address these gaps, in particular, reporting on data quality.
-They weren't able to provide this information at the current time, and we'll continue to follow up to obtain this information for next year's report.
+The Trustee asked the investment provider why data gaps remain and what steps they're taking to address these gaps.
 The Trustee hasn't populated any data gaps with estimated data given the lack of a reliable means to arrive at meaningful estimates for the missing data at the current time.
 No data has been treated as unobtainable by the Trustee.